 No person deserves to be stigmatized because of mental illness.
 Those with mental illness are no more violent than other persons are.
 Rather, they are much more likely to be victims of violence or preyed on by others.
 When stigma happens within the church, mentally ill persons and their families are further victimized.
 Persons with mental illness and their families have a right to be treated with respect on the basis of common humanity and accurate information.
 They also have a right and responsibility to obtain care appropriate to their condition.
 The United Methodist Church pledges to foster policies that promote compassion, advocate for access to care, and eradicate stigma within the Church and in communities.

-As we recognize May as a mental health awareness month, we want to offer resources in our community and beyond to point people to the places of hope and healing.
+Below are resources in our community and beyond to point people to places of hope and healing.

 Resources: